Bromley-by-Bow, Tower Hamlets

 ‘Bromley’ is a corruption of Old English words meaning ‘woodland clearing with brambles’, and the extended name avoids confusion with its south London namesake.
 It was earlier known as Bromley St Leonard, after the Benedictine priory of St Leonard, once the oldest religious house in east London.

-After the dissolution of the monasteries, the manor was granted to Sir Ralph Sadleir, principal secretary of state to Henry VIII.
+After the dissolution of the monasteries the manor was granted to Sir Ralph Sadleir, principal secretary of state to Henry VIII.
 The British Museum holds his account of the estate’s properties, drawn up in 1540.
-By this time, Bow had gained ascendancy over Bromley but Bromley became a popular place to build rural retreats from the early 17th century.
-A hunting lodge that stood on what is now St Leonard’s Street was said to have been built by James I. Later known as the Old Palace, the building was split into two residences in 1750.
+By this time, Bow had gained ascendancy over Bromley but the latter became a popular place to build rural retreats from the early 17th century.

 From the 1820s, Bromley began to fill with noxious industries and workers’ housing, some built by charities, some by profiteering jerry builders.
-Much of Bromley was a slum by the late 19th century and it became an early target for civic improvement.
-Bromley Public Hall was built on Bow Road in 1880 as the vestry hall for St Leonard’s parish.

 The replacement of the Old Palace by a school in 1894 caused an outcry and played a pivotal role in promoting future (often unsuccessful) attempts to preserve east London’s heritage.
 The interior of the state room was salvaged and can be seen at the Victoria and Albert Museum.

 From the 1930s the London County Council began a massive slum clearance programme, erasing the old village green and its houses and inns.
-Ruinous bomb damage in the Second World War brought further clearance after 1945 and municipal and social housing now fills almost the entire area.

 The political economist David Ricardo, the son of a Dutch Jewish stockbroker, grew up in Bromley St Leonard in the late 18th century.